 Come July, expect a lot of this roster to turn over.
 Adrian Beltre is 39 now, and his Hall of Fame career seems headed to a DH-only phase in order to save more wear and tear on his increasingly fragile legs and extend his career.
 He was limited to just 94 games last year (65 at third base), and as we remember from his days in Seattle, he'll play hurt if at all possible.
-Meanwhile, their ace on the mound is Cole Hamels, 34, who had his worst season last year; he was still 11-6, though, and should draw a lot of attention from other teams as the season progresses and Texas falls farther behind in the standings.
+Hamels is 34, still holding his own as the staff ace, and should draw a lot of attention from other teams as the season progresses and Texas falls farther behind in the standings.
 35-year-old Shin-soo Choo, 34-year-old Doug Fister, and 33-year-old Tim Lincecum (if he ever gets back on the big-league mound), and of course Colón, are all probable trade chips.
 There is some youth in Texas—Willie Calhoun, 23, will likely get called up to the Majors soon but was sent to Triple-A to begin the year to work on his defense as he converts from second base to the outfield; and there are a number of promising hitters at Double-A Frisco that could make a difference in the next year or two.

 Players to Watch